vildehalvorsen/project-exam-2/README.md

 1. Clone the repo

-2. Get to the root directory:
+2. Get to the root folder:
 ```bash
 cd hwu-app
 ```